 When You Are Expecting

-If you are a University employee, contact your supervisor or HR consultant before or soon after you return to work from parental leave, to make arrangements to pump or express milk during the workday.
+We suggest that you contact your supervisor or HR consultant before or as soon as you return to work from parental leave to make arrangements to pump or express milk during the workday.
 Discuss the need for reasonable break time and a private place for you to pump or express milk.
 The following tip sheet prepared by the Lactation Advocacy Committee may be helpful in discussing your lactation needs with your supervisor.